10Kft/10kft-api/source/includes/_time-entries.md

 Confirmed time entries are what a user (or the API) has explicitly created to indicate that they have spent some time working on a project.

-_Note that just like in the application UI, you cannot create new confirmed time entries for resource only users via the API.
+_Note that just like in the application UI, you cannot create new confirmed time entries for managed resources via the API.
 You can read suggested time entries for all users via the API._

 ## Fields